kairosity/mp4-lionize/README.md

 5. Add products to my shopping bag and have this visually confirmed for me.
 6. Easily view all the items in my shopping bag.
 7. Update the items in my shopping bag, by adding more or less of an item.
 8. Remove any item from my shopping bag.
 9. Make changes to my shopping bag and see these changes reflected immediately without having to visit the shopping bag page.
-10. Email Lionize with a custom quotation request for a specific product that I do not see on the site.
+10. Email Lionize with a custom quotation request for a specific product/service I have in mind that I cannot find in the shop.

 ### Purchasing